 Reclamation Security Policy Review

 Following the May 2016 release of the Auditor General’s report on compliance and enforcement of the mining sector, the Province committed to reviewing its reclamation security policy, and that work is underway.
-As the first step, the Ministry of Energy and Mines (MEM) commissioned Stantec Consulting Ltd. to examine how jurisdictions in Canada and abroad deal with the issue.
+As the first step, EMLI commissioned Stantec Consulting Ltd. to examine how jurisdictions in Canada and abroad deal with the issue.
 Stantec’s report is available below.

 - Stantec Consulting Ltd. Policy and Process Review for Mine Reclamation Security - September 30, 2016 (PDF, 724KB)

-In addition, MEM and the Ministry of Finance commissioned Ernst & Young (EY), a leading auditing firm with experience and knowledge of the mining industry worldwide, to undertake an in-depth examination of reclamation securities practices.
-This work is now complete and includes a comprehensive examination of MEM’s current approach and further analysis of best practices.
-In its review, EY found that MEM utilizes a financial security program based on sound principles that include elements of a risk-based approach.
+In addition, EMLI and the Ministry of Finance commissioned Ernst & Young (EY), a leading auditing firm with experience and knowledge of the mining industry worldwide, to undertake an in-depth examination of reclamation securities practices.
+This work is now complete and includes a comprehensive examination of EMLI’s current approach and further analysis of best practices.
+In its review, EY found that EMLI utilizes a financial security program based on sound principles that include elements of a risk-based approach.

-The EY report provides a good foundation and offers MEM some potential policy components to consider moving forward.
-This will require further analysis before MEM can finalize its reclamation securities approach.
+The EY report provides a good foundation and offers EMLI some potential policy components to consider moving forward.
+This will require further analysis before EMLI can finalize its reclamation securities approach.
 This work is currently underway and will be completed in 2018.